Last updated on October 6, 2020

 We will continue communicating with families, staff and the school community as details are finalized.
 As always, your patience and understanding are greatly appreciated as we work through this process.

 Yes, the District is offering families of students entering Grades K-10 the option of full-time online instruction as a replacement to in-person instruction within the school buildings.
 Learn more about the Virtual School option.
-The deadline to register for Virtual School is Sunday, August 16, 2020.

 For Grades 6-10, the model we are pursuing is a two-day rotation with half of students in school Monday/Tuesday (Blue Group) and the other half in school on Thursday/Friday (Gold Group).
 Wednesday would be reserved for deep cleaning and disinfection of all areas of the schools with all students and staff working remotely.
 At this time, the initial reopening plan calls for Grades 11 & 12 to engage in remote learning Monday through Friday.